huangyongbobo/R4C/README.md

   <a href="#citation">Citation</a>
 </p>

-![](https://github.com/huangyongbobo/R4C/blob/main/image/rankLabels.png)

 ## Introduction
 This is the official repository of the paper entitled ***"Learning to Rank for Multilabel Aerial Image Classification",*** which provides a PyTorch implementation of R4C.

+![](https://github.com/huangyongbobo/R4C/blob/main/image/rankLabels.png)

+*The above is the illustration of L2R-label in paper.*

 ## Usage